Master Data Services

 Master Data Services includes the following components and tools:

-For a summary of MDS resources, see the SQL Server Master Data Services Portal.
+For more information about MDS, see the SQL Server Master Data Services Portal.